South Western head coach Jim Kopenhaver attempted to mask his frustration.

 "For us to play here at Papermakers Stadium, ideally we would have liked to play them on grass or at our place," Jim Kopenhaver said.
 "It's one of those things you just can't change.

 "We have a great group of seniors who were mostly three-, four-year starters.
 You hate to see them go, but I'm sure at this point they are all pretty much tired of hearing me yell at them.
 They've had enough.
 They are all ready for the next chapter of their lives and the next stage.
-It's an exciting time for them and I am always going to be indebted to them
+It's an exciting time for them and I am always going to be indebted to them for what they all contributed to this program.

 Beyond the exploits of LaSalle University-bound Wherley and Szparaga, Callie Kavanaugh turned in a hat trick.
 Jess Kopenhaver, who will be flushed into a prominent role as a senior next season, added two.